 There are important differences between Rough and Rowdy Ways and Dylan’s other work over the past couple of decades, however.
 Most notably, this album seems to have been assembled more carefully.
 It also contains many more specific references to real places, things, and especially people: he namechecks Leon Russell, Liberace, Julius Caesar, Jimmy Reed (the ostensible subject of a whole song), Allen Ginsberg, Sigmund Freud, Harry Truman, Karl Marx, and many other well-known figures.

 In Dylan’s first-person lyrics, moreover, he seems to be speaking for himself—rather than giving voice to some fictitious protagonist—more than at any time since Blood on the Tracks. (“I go right to the edge, I go right to the end,” he proclaims at one point.
 “I sing the songs of experience like William Blake / I have no apologies to make.”)
-He also credits himself as producer rather than using his frequent Jack Frost pseudonym for that role.
+He also credits himself as the producer rather than using his frequent Jack Frost pseudonym for that role.

 “The lyrics are the real thing, tangible, they’re not metaphors,” Dylan told Douglas Brinkley in a recent New York Times interview.
 Maybe so, but they’re still sometimes as enigmatic as we’ve come to expect from Dylan.
 Of course, Dylan being Dylan, that doesn’t make them any less fascinating, memorable, quotable, or, at times, humorous.
 Virtually every number is loaded with wit, wordplay, and evidence of this Nobel laureate’s wild imagination.